DigitalSecurity/hfdb.io/website/source/cpumcus/ti/ti_tools_techniques.rst

 Tools and Techniques for Assessing TI CCxxxx ICs
 ================================================

+.. _ti-techniques-arduino-cc:

 -----------------------------------
 CC Debugger Emulation using Arduino
 -----------------------------------

 It is possible to emulate a TI debugger for the CC chips, running the CC.Debugger protocol, via bit-banging on an Arduino.
 Using the GPIO pins, and some code, most available arduinos are able to effectively act as debuggers for TI CC254x ICs.

 The relevant code can be found `on GitHub <https://github.com/wavesoft/CCLib>`_.

 Here is the BOM for this project: